evanjd/logi-circle-home-assistant/README.md

 # Logi Circle component for Home Assistant

+> [!CAUTION]
+> Logitech appear to be cancelling all API keys granted to Home Assistant users, including my own key.
+As a result, you'll see a blank page when attempting to log in through Home Assistant.
+I've archived this project as a result.
+If you own a Circle 2 camera, you may be able to convert your camera to a HomeKit camera and integrate it with Home Assistant via [go2rtc](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#source-homekit).
+Otherwise, I recommend switching to a camera brand that supports local access, e.g. TP-Link Tapo.

 This is a custom component to allow you to integrate your [Logi Circle](https://www.logitech.com/en-us/product/circle-2-home-security-camera) cameras into Home Assistant using their public API.

 Unfortunately, Logitech stopped accepting applications for access to the Logi Circle API in May 2022.
 As a result, this component was removed from Home Assistant core as of the 2024.9 release.
 This repository exists to allow anyone with an existing API key to continue using the component.